useblocks/groundwork-spreadsheets/docs/contents/configuration.rst

 use the anchors ``^`` and ``$``.

 .. note::
-    For Python 2.7, openpyxl returns text with the 'unicode' data type.
-    For Python 3, openpyxl returns text with the 'str' data type.
-    Both are accepted by the above string type.
+    Both types 'unicode' and 'str' are accepted by above string type.
     No type conversion is done by ExcelValidationPattern.

+The ``convert_numbers`` field is optional.

+If it is **true**, the numeric types 'int', 'long' and 'float' are casted to a string using the str() routine.
+As a consequence, no type error will occur.

+If it is **false**, the numeric types ‘int’, ‘long’ and ‘float’ lead to a type error.
+This is helpful in situation where the type can either be a number or text.

 filter_properties
 -----------------